Binge Eating Disorder

 |Who is for

-Males and females between 18 and 60 years of age who experience:
+Males and females between 18 and 60 years of age with the following signs of binge eating:

 - Recurring and persistent episodes of binge eating